Whitters148/DnDGame/content/Enemies/Dark Legion/Lieutenants/Vorrath (Lieutenant of Eryx).md

 Vorrath can shape his limbs into bladed weapons, spikes, or tendrils.
 His melee attacks deal an additional 1d10 slashing damage.

 **Unpredictable Agility**:
 Vorrath’s erratic and swift movements grant him advantage on Dexterity saving throws and Acrobatics checks.
-Additionally, he can use a reaction to dodge, giving attackers disadvantage on one melee attack against him per turn.

-**Psychological Warfare**:
+**Chaotic Ambush**:
-Vorrath’s presence unnerves enemies.
-Creatures that start their turn within 20 feet of Vorrath must succeed on a DC 18 Wisdom saving throw or be frightened until the end of their next turn.
+If Vorrath begins his turn unseen by enemies, he deals an extra 2d6 necrotic damage with his first attack.

 **Regenerative Healing**:
 Vorrath regains 10 hit points at the start of his turn.
 He does not regenerate if he takes fire or radiant damage.

-**Chaos Aura**:
+**Unpredictable Assault**:
-Magical and technological devices within 30 feet of Vorrath malfunction unpredictably.
-Spellcasters must succeed on a DC 17 Intelligence saving throw when casting a spell within this radius, or the spell fails.
+If Vorrath hits the same target with consecutive melee attacks, the target has disadvantage on any saving throws against special effects (like being restrained or stunned) from Vorrath’s attacks.

 ---